wolkenheim/vue-circleci/README.md

 This is an example vue project to deploy a static website to AWS S3 via circleci.
 All the tutorials I found where outdated.
 So I set up this pipeline.

+To setup circleci you need an account there and your project needs in its root folder a yaml file in the folder `.circleci/config.yml`

 So what should be happening?
 For a simple workflow that deploys the master branch of a git repository to one S3 bucket there needs to be
 1) a build stage that compiles the dist folder with the static website and
 2) a deploy stage that transfers everything to S3.